-Another perk for academic researchers is that regardless of the impact of your work, you will receive the credit for the results.
+Another perk for academic researchers is that regardless of the impact of your work, you will receive credit for the results.
 In a corporate or industrial environment, accomplishments are rarely celebrated as an individual effort, and your major breakthrough in the lab might not even phase upper management beyond a notation that production is ahead of schedule.
 In academia, individual research and accomplishments are not only lauded but championed.
 That's not to say that DBAs in university settings are lone-wolves without a sense of teamwork.
 In fact, with growing pressure in universities towards inter-departmental and interdisciplinary collaboration, you'll likely find yourself working in groups or co-authoring papers with colleagues, but you'll still be expected to work independently and will be given credit for your own achievements.

 5. Part-time works too

-And if you're still not convinced that a move from industry from academia is the right choice, never fear!
+And if you're still not convinced that a move from the industry from academia is the right choice, never fear!
 You can do both.
-If the idea of jumping from a structured, but high-paying job in the corporate world to an independent, but financially unstable position in academia is keeping you in a cubical, consider part-time academic work.
+If the idea of jumping from a structured, but a high-paying job in the corporate world to an independent, but financially unstable position in academia is keeping you in a cubical, consider part-time academic work.
 Local colleges and universities will often hire industry professionals to teach as adjunct faculty, especially in fields relative to local or crucial industries.
 Teaching a class or two per semester can give you a chance to feel out academia without the pressures of publication and grant-writing.
 You'll learn whether teaching and student advising are a good fit for your personality and it will give you a sense of how you could translate your real-world experience into an academic role.

 At Mantissa College, we deliver the Doctor of Business Administration programme (DBA) in collaboration with the L’Institut pour I’Expertise (IPE) Management School Paris, France.
 The study duration for this programme takes around three (3) to five (5) years to complete with 100% assignment, no examination.